tonethar/IGME-230-GDD-Spring-2018/README.md

 - You will want to begin by reading the [syllabus](syllabus.md)
 - Then look at the semester course [schedule](schedule.md)

-**For due dates and deadlines, check the drop boxes mycourses shell for your section.**
+**For due dates and deadlines, check the drop boxes in your section's mycourses shell.**